 - While ProForm has updated several features on the Carbon T10, the motor is within the range we recommend for jogging and walking.
-We recommend those who want to run faster than 6mph for more than 3miles take a look at the Pro 2000 which has a 3.25HP motor.
+We recommend those who want to run faster than 6mph for more than 3 miles take a look at the Pro 2000 or Pro 9000.

 - Aids with cardiovascular training

 - The combination of incline options and speed variables make this a good treadmill for cardiovascular training.
-You can stay aerobic and comfortably in that fat burning zone while you walk briskly on a 10% incline.
+You can stay aerobic and comfortably in that fat-burning zone while you walk briskly on a 12% incline.
 This allows users to stay low-impact but still get a good workout.
-Cardiovascular training conditions both the heart, lungs while your legs work to move you along.
+Cardiovascular training conditions both the heart and lungs while your legs work to move you along.
 Increased blood flow to the extremities increases circulatory efficiency even when you’re not exercising.

 - iFit includes Strength Training options

 - In addition, iFit includes strength classes you can do off the treadmill.
 There are class options that include weight equipment such as dumbbells and resistance bands or iFit also includes body weight resistance options.
 You can strengthen and tone your whole body using your iFit subscription so the Carbon T10 isn’t just for cardio exercise.